samuelefrni/NFT/README.md

 ### Important

-After installing the dependencies, is crucial for the testing purpose to change the visibility of the "s_currentSubId" variable in line 59.
-The variable is in the contract "VRFCoordinatorV2Mock.sol" and it should be changed to public.
+After installing the dependencies and follow the instructions in the section About deployment, is crucial for the testing purpose to change the visibility of the "s_currentSubId" variable.
+The variable is in the contract "VRFCoordinatorV2Mock.sol" (line 46) and it should be changed to public.

 ### How to reach VRFCoordinatorV2Mock